 “In Changes, Luke and Trisha have given us a scriptural script and relevant roadmap for teaching, speaking, and, most importantly modeling the journey of becoming a sanctified sexual being.
 Celebrating change within our families just became a lot easier!” – Noel Bouché, President of PureHOPE

 This series of studies covers basic theological and biological concepts that children ages 8 to 12 can understand.
-Each study is anchored in a specific text of Scripture.
+Each short study is anchored in a specific text of Scripture.

 - Lesson 1 looks at the adolescent years of Jesus, talking about how the culture in which Jesus lived recognized puberty as an important phase of physical and spiritual development.
 The goal of this lesson is to help your child see these changes not as something bizarre, but as something good.
 Even the Son of God Himself went through them.